Home > Facade > Fire Safety of Façades, A Clear Difference

 Fire Safety of Façades, A Clear Difference

 The 2017 UK Government testing programme for cladding systems clearly highlighted the flaw in this logic.
-The fire safety tests, in combination with further research, carried out since, revealed that the impact of polyethylene (PE) cored aluminium composite material panels (ACMs) have on fire spread is several orders of magnitude greater than that of commonly used “combustible” insulation, such as phenolic.
+The fire safety tests, in combination with further research, carried out since, revealed that the impact of polyethylene (PE) cored aluminium composite material panels (ACMs) on fire spread is several orders of magnitude greater than that of commonly used “combustible” insulation, such as phenolic.
 They also showed that in tests of complete cladding systems, those featuring combustible materials can perform just as well as those using non-combustible / limited combustibility materials in case of fire safety.

 Figure 1: Protective Char forms as Phenolic Insulation is Exposed to Fire from Blow Torch